 There are a lot of scholarship options when you apply to study abroad.
 Don’t be like most students and ignore researching this area altogether, under the impression that you won’t qualify.
 Scholarships can be offered for a variety of criteria, such as your gender, your country, the subject of your choice, the total income available to you, and others.
-As long as you can prove you’re a good investment, you can find a suitable funding for you with a little research.
+As long as you can prove you’re a good investment, you can find a suitable scholarship for you with a little research.

 Forgetting to budget for more than tuition fees